Lmunje/WeatherLookUpApp/README.md

 ********WeatherLookUpApp*********

-this a a weather lookup app where users can check the weather condition for various different cities accross the globe.
+This a a weather lookup app where users can check the weather condition for various different cities accross the globe.
 -Tools used in creating this app

      *API KEYS from openweathermap.org website